iirds-consortium/specification/sections/structure/rdfsadministrative.md

 Administrative information is often used and stored in document management systems (DMS) or component content management systems (CCMS) for administrative purposes and <em title="MAY in RFC 2119 context" class="rfc2119">MAY</em> be added to an iiRDS entity.

-Administrative metadata in iiRDS <em title="MAY in RFC 2119 context" class="rfc2119">MAY</em> be used in compliance with [[IEC82045-2]] and [[VDI2770]].
+Administrative metadata in iiRDS <em title="MAY in RFC 2119 context" class="rfc2119">MAY</em> be used in compliance with [[IEC82045-2]], [[VDI2770]], [[IEC61360]] or [[ECLASS]].
 For further information, see the corresponding standard documents.

 <aside class="example" title="Examples of administrative metadata">

-Examples of administrative metadata are complex identifiers, content lifecycle status, and related parties or roles.
+Examples of administrative metadata are complex identifiers, external classifications, content lifecycle status, and related parties or roles.

 </aside>